vivliostyle/docs.vivliostyle.org/create-book.md

 ## Target readers of this document

-- Can clone git repositories
-    - Noted that the description of this document assumes that you have cloned [Create Book] (https://github.com/vivliostyle/create-book)
 - Have some basic familiarity with running commands in a terminal
 - Have some basic knowledge about markdown notation
 - Would like to make the following types of books without any hassle: